oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/Polyhedra/pg_polyhedra_constructions.md

 # Constructions

-The standard way to define a polyhedron is by either giving a V-description or an H-description.
+The standard way to define a polyhedron is by either giving a $V$-representation or an $H$-representation.
 But polyhedra may also be constructed through other means: by name, via operations on other polyhedra, or from other objects in Oscar.

 ## H and V representations

-### Intersecting halfspaces: H-description
+### Intersecting halfspaces: H-representation

 Based on the definition of an $H$-representation, the constructor of `Polyhedron` can be used: